 “When the person on the other side of the sofa does not look like you or does not express cultural competence, then trust becomes a factor,” Henson explains.

 This was the case with Henson’s own son, who struggled with trust during therapy for this reason.

 “My son, in particular, had real issues opening up to a therapist because they did not look like him, ” she says.

 Henson’s son isn’t alone.
 A common reason for African Americans to avoid seeking treatment is distrust in the mental healthcare system, and their concerns aren’t unfounded.

 The National Alliance on Mental Illness found that a lack of cultural competence in mental healthcare is connected with misdiagnosis and poorer quality of care.
-For example, some studies found that African Americans metabolize medications more slowly than other populations, but are more likely to be prescribed higher doses.
+For example, some found that African Americans metabolize medications more slowly than other populations, but are more likely to be prescribed higher doses.

 “People are afraid of being misdiagnosed, unnecessarily medicated, or labeled inadequate in a country that consistently reinforces negative ideas and images of people of color, with no context,” said Henson.

 In an effort to increase the number of culturally competent healthcare providers, BLHF will offer scholarships to high school and college students interested in going into psychology.